RajaRakoto/node-boilerplate/README.md

 - Simple example of TypeScript code and unit test
 - Run tasks with Grunt (example for backup)
 - Build faster with ESBuild
+- Ungit for version control (git) with a GUI

 ---